-Case management services and medication and medication management services are the most frequently identified service needs, which is the same finding as last year.
+Overall, case management services and medication and medication management services are the most frequently identified service needs, which is the same finding as last year.

-Twenty-nine members or 21% of the sample did not include a current ISP.
-In the absence of an ISP, none of the targeted services can be identified as a need on the ISP.
-Last year, 21 members or 16% of the QSR sample did not include a current ISP.
+Fourteen members or 10% of the sample did not include a current ISP.
+None of the targeted services can be identified as a need on the ISP when the ISP is missing or is outdated.
+This is relatively unchanged since last year as 13 members or 10% of the QSR sample did not include a current ISP in 2020.

 The QSR MRR tool defines an ISP objective as "a specific action step the recipient or family will take toward meeting a need".
 The QSR MRR tool assesses if the ISP objectives address the individual's needs identified in the ISP and if the ISP contains services that address the individual's needs.
-These indicators measure the extent of the individualization of a treatment plan and help determine if the individual is receiving a particular service because it is readily available or if the person is receiving a service based on their individualized needs and objectives.
+These indicators measure the extent of the individualization of a treatment plan and if the person is receiving, a service based on their individualized needs and objectives.

-Table 4 presents results for 2015, 2016, 2017 and 2018.
+Table 4 presents results for 2017, 2018, 2019, 2020, and 2021.